jkransen/fijnstof/README.md

 ### Domoticz

 Domoticz is a system to automate your home.
 It supports a variety of protocols and devices, allowing you to control your home and respond to sensor values.
 Domoticz also keeps track of historic readings, and presents them in diagrams.
-We can send our particle measurements to Domoticz to track the trends over time.
+We can send our particulate measurements to Domoticz to track the trends over time.

 In Domoticz -> Settings -> Hardware, add new Dummy hardware

+- For the SDS011
-On the Dummy hardware, create 2 virtual sensors, `PM2.5` and `PM10`.
+  - On the Dummy hardware, create 2 virtual sensors, `PM2.5` and `PM10`.
-Sensor type: _Custom sensor_.
+  - Sensor type: _Custom sensor_.
 Enter (copy/paste) `µg/m³` for axis label.
+- For the MH-Z19
+  - On the Dummy hardware, create 1 virtual sensor, `CO2`.
+  - Sensor type: _Air quality_

-Look up the assigned _IDX_ values under _Devices_ (order by IDX descending), and set them in the above configuration file.
+Look up the assigned _IDX_ values under _Devices_ (order by IDX descending), and set them in the [configuration file](Configuration.md).

 You can add the new devices to the _Floor Plan_ if you have one, and drag them to the correct physical place in the right room.